 In this example, we have two numbers, i.e., Previous Week & Current Week.
 As per the formula, Old Value is Previous Week Number, and New Value is Current Week Number.

 Percent Change = (New Value – Old Value) / Old Value

 - Percent Change = (20000 – 15000) / 15000

 - Percent Change = 33.33%

-Below is the revenue on year basis from past 10 years.
+Below is the revenue on year basis for the past 10 years.

 So, from this data, we need to find what the year on the year percentage change in revenue is.
 Copy the above data to a worksheet.

 Here the first-year percentage change is nil because to compare that year number, we need the previous year number, so it is not available.
 From the second year onwards, we can calculate the percentage difference in excel.